 Even though the implant is fused in the bone, it still acts like a natural tooth root, providing stimulation to the bone around it that ensures the bone remains healthy and strong.

-A natural tooth root normally provides this stimulation as every time you bite or chew, that the sensations are transmitted through the crown of the tooth and into the tooth root and out into the surrounding bone.
+A natural tooth root normally provides this stimulation as every time you bite or chew, the sensations are transmitted through the crown of the tooth and into the tooth root and out into the surrounding bone.

 These sensations signal to your body that old and dying bone cells must be renewed, ensuring the bone around your natural teeth remains healthy and strong.